Richard H. Sloan, City Manager

 - Garden Grove Church Winter Haven, Florida

-Deric C. Feacher, Assistant City Manager
+Deric C. Feacher, Deputy City Manager

 Deric C. Feacher has over 15 years of government and consultant services in the State of Florida.
 Deric has served as a Director of Community Relations at a University, Executive Director of a Housing Authority and numerous roles in municipal government starting as a Recreation Supervisor and serving as a Department Director in numerous sectors of municipal government.
 Most recently, Deric served as City Manager for the City of Winter Haven where the local government experienced major growth and progressive development for the residents of the community during his tenure.